 Chia seeds are a great source of fiber and have over ten grams in ounce.
 They are also an excellent source of omega-3 healthy fats which are a great addition to your healthy diet.
 They are also rich in antioxidants, iron, and calcium.

-Vanilla Chia Pudding Ingredients
+Chia Seed Pudding Ingredients

 Nut Milk: You can use whatever nut milk you love to make this recipe.
 I love combining almond milk with full fat coconut milk for a thick and creamy chia pudding.
 Another great option is cashew milk.